Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Introduction

 The growing demand for memory in modern data-intensive applications has driven the industry toward memory disaggregation~\cite{og-dismem}.
 Disaggregation decouples compute and memory resources and connects them via high-speed fabrics.
 Standards such as the Compute Express Link (CXL)~\cite{cxl-main, cxl-3.1-spec, cxl-4-spec, cxl_sharing_2024} enable multiple systems, called \textit{hosts}, to access memory on a remote memory-only \textit{device}.
 This improves utilization and reduces redundancy~\cite{pond}.
 The CXL 3.0~\cite{cxl-3.1-spec} standard supports memory sharing at the cache-line granularity across hosts for the first time, making it a promising foundation for large-scale deployments.

-Current CXL-based sharing mechanisms provide only coarse-grained, host-level access control: \textit{once a host is authorized, all processes on that host can access the shared region.} This violates the \textit{principle of least privilege}~\cite{lampson}.
-The \textit{all-or-nothing} model leaves intra-host isolation to the operating system (OS).
+Current CXL-based sharing mechanisms provide coarse-grained, host-level access control: \textit{once a host is authorized, all processes on that host can access the shared region.} This violates the \textit{principle of least privilege}~\cite{lampson}.
+The \textit{all-or-nothing} model leaves intra-host isolation to the virtual memory.
+Virtual memory provides process-level isolation locally, which is invisible across hosts.
 Since memory is shared across multiple hosts, there is no cross-host user or process visibility.
-Stark~\textit{et al.}~\cite{cheri-flexible} call the coarse-grained sharing in CXL as \textit{``sledgehammer-level protections.''} When coupled with a compromised kernel~\cite{google-zero,spectre,rowhammer,intel-patent}, this gap can escalate privileges and access sensitive data, creating a significant security risk~\cite{deact}.
+When coupled with a compromised kernel~\cite{google-zero,spectre,rowhammer,intel-patent}, this gap can escalate privileges and access sensitive data, creating a significant security risk~\cite{deact,cosm,cheri-flexible}.

-Before discussing the problem in details, we first need to consider the characteristics of shared memory workloads.
-Disaggregated memory workloads are an active research topic~\cite{famfs,kvstore}.
-These worloads partition their data across local and remote memory.
-Although multiple hosts may map the same physical remote memory region via CXL, they are not necessarily accessing the same data within that region.
-Therefore, for isolation, we need to guarantee \textit{fine-grained} permissions for user-defined \textit{arbitrary} memory ranges for the remote memory.

-Tigon~\cite{kvstore}, a CXL-based key-value store software, optimizes fine-grained data movement and resource utilization in the remote memory across hosts.
-The authors point out a lack of access control in CXL and implicitly assumed the existence of fine-grained permissions to enforce isolation across shared regions.
-Beyond key-value stores, graph analytics is an another example where users share graphs or sub-graphs in the remote memory across hosts, each running a graph kernel.
-This requires fine-grained authorization such that users on a host can read or update only its assigned partitions (\textit{e.g.}, specific compressed sparse row slices or property arrays) without exposing the rest of the graph.
-Other examples include the sharing of machine learning model weights (especially in expert models~\cite{openai-oss}) across hosts to improve utilization and reduce redundancy.